oliver-almaraz/ArduinoJoystickMouse/README.md

-# ArduinoJoystickMouse
+# Arduino Joystick Mouse
-Create a simple mouse with vertical and horizontal scroll using two joysticks connected to an Arduino.
+Create a simple mouse with **vertical and horizontal scroll** using two joysticks connected to an Arduino.

 Thanks to [Shubham Santosh](https://create.arduino.cc/projecthub/shubhamsantosh99/joystick-controlled-mouse-af2939) for the inspiration.